HL7/fhir-project-mhealth/ig-data/input/pagecontent/01_introduction.md

 the Internet or a personal computer.

 App Runner
-: A system, such as a mobile phone, tablet, Laptop Computer or Web Browser which runs an App, or an instance of such a system.
+: A system, such as a mobile phone, tablet, laptop computer or Web browser which runs an App, or an instance of such a system.

 Application
 : In this guide, the term application refers to a collection of computer software which provides some computing functionality to an end user.
-This functionality can be spread across multiple computing devices or executed within a single computing devices.
+This functionality can be spread across multiple computing devices or executed within a single computing device.
-While all Apps are also applications according to this guide, not all applications may be considered to be Apps.
+While all Apps are also applications according to this guide, not all applications are considered to be Apps.

 Assessor
 : An assessor is one who measures.
 In the context of this guide, an assessor is an individual